mlacanilao/Undergraduate-Fall-2018-Projects/Homework #4 - If - Else Statements/README.md

 Instructions
 ------------

-Part 1: Write a program that asks the user for 5 numbers.
+Part 1: Develop a program that asks the user for 5 numbers.
 Use only if statements to find the highest and lowest numbers.
 Print highest and lowest numbers.<br>
-Part 2: Write a program that determines the price for a portrait sitting.
+Part 2: Develop a program that determines the price for a portrait sitting.

 License
 -------